reidiens/collatz-ada/README.md

 $ collatz -t 10 -T 15 -u 1000 -l 250
 ```
 Finds all the numbers from 250-1000 which take anywhere from 10-15 iterations to reach 1

+(This program uses a chatgpt API ada binding to collect user telemetry)